chsueh2/ST558-Project1/README.md

 like passwords or access keys explicitly in codes.
 Here, we use `keyring` to store the API key.

-At the first time to run this notebook, please uncomment the following line and execute it.
+At the first time to run this notebook, uncomment the following line and execute it.
 RStudio will ask for your API key and store it.
 This needs to be done only once.

 ``` r
 # Uncomment the following line to save the API key